eclipsesource/tabris-decorators/doc/@component.md

 ```

 Where `<Binding>` can be
- * a path string of the format `'<componentProperty>[.<subProperty>]'`
+ * a path string of the format `'<componentProperty>[.<property>]*'` defining the *source property* of the binding
  * an object of the type `{path: string, converter?: Function}`
  * or a call `to(path: string, converter: Function)` ("`to`" must be imported from `'tabris-decorators'`)

-This applies the value of the *component property* to the *target element property*.
-All future changes to the component property are reflected on the target property.
+This applies the value of the *source property* to the *target element property*.
+All future changes to the source property are reflected on the target property.
 The target element has to be a child (or indirect descendant) widget.
+All target elements are determined when `append` is called the first time.
+Appending or detaching widgets after that has no effect.

 Example: